OpenOrienteering/mapper/file_menu.md

 #### ![ ](../mapper-images/save.png) Save
 **Ctrl+S**

-Saves the currently opened file.
-OCD files will be saved in version 8 format.
+Saves the currently opened map.
+OCD files will be saved in version 8 ..
+12 format.

 #### Save as...